inkVerb/VIP/501/Lesson-08.md

 localhost/web/tiny.html
 ```

-*Note the message about domains that you should close*
+*Note the message about domains, which you should close*

 *Use <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>C</kbd> in browser to see the developer view*